 The weighting method for the Lithuanian LFS is based on the generalised calibration method introduced by Deville and Särndal in 1992.
 The initial household design weights are calculated, taking into account the unequal selection probabilities of the households.
-These are then adjusted by the use of auxiliary information relating to population data on 10 NUTS 3 (counties) and the intersection of 13 age-groups, sex and urban/rural.
-Each member of the household receives the same weight as the household.
+These are then adjusted by the use of auxiliary information relating to population data on 60 municipalities and the intersection of 13 age-groups, sex and urban/rural.
+All household members have the same sampling weight.